OpenStackOnRaPi/ostackinstall/README.md

 If you do not have a spare machine to set VPN jump host than you can assign selected OpenStack node (selected Raspberry Pi board) for this role.
 However, make sure you have assigned a board that will be pure `compute node` in your OpenStack (do not overload OpenStack control nodes).
 Mind also that in such a case if you shut down the cluster completely, your jump host RPi will become inaccessible, too.
 As a consequence, the only option to start the cluster again will be to perform a local restart.
 In contrast, using a separate machine to host the VPN connection allows one to start the cluster remotely (in either case, starting the cluster can be done by accessing the TP-Link switch dashboard and restarting the switch using the `System->Reboot` option).
 So if you plan to take the cluster down from time to time, it's better (and safer) to use a separate machine as the VPN jump host.

-Enjoy working with your OpenStack remotely :smile:.
+Enjoy working with your OpenStack remotely!